HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 Therefore, a UK bank is not entitled to charge a higher fee for a transfer of Euros from the UK to France: the charge must be the same as if it were making a transfer from a British account to another British account.

 The EU rule on bank transfers does not apply in relation to international cheques, where processing charges can be high - comprising a basic charge and a percentage of the sum.
-There clearance time for cheques is also considerably longer than for bank transfers.
+The clearance time for cheques is also considerably longer than for bank transfers.

-Do not assume you can transfer money within the EU without the French taxman knowing about it, as banks are obliged to report to the Customs Authority all transfers in excess €10,000.
+Do not assume you can transfer money within the EU without the French taxman knowing about it, as banks are obliged to report to the customs authority all transfers in excess €10,000.
 There are similar rules that apply in relation to financial instruments.

 You may also be asked by the bank about the origin or destination of funds moving between international accounts.

-Since January 2007, when making cross border payments, banks are also required to supply sender information to the receiving bank.
+When making cross border payments, banks are also required to supply sender information to the receiving bank.
 Accordingly, if you or a third party abroad wire funds into your French bank account, their personal details will almost certainly appear on your French bank statement.

-Next: Outside of European Union
+7.2.
+Outside European Union

-Back: Lost Cheques
+Back: Bank Cheques

-The IFP Guides are published for general information only.
+The Guides to France are published for general information only.

 Please visit our Disclaimer for full details.